facebook/react-native-website/docs/testing.md

 ## Component Tests

 React components are responsible for rendering your app, and users will directly interact with their output.
-Even if you have high unit and integration testing coverage and your app logic is correct, without component tests you may still deliver a broken UI to your users.
+Even if your app's business logic has high testing coverage and is correct, without component tests you may still deliver a broken UI to your users.
+Component tests could fall into both unit and integration testing, and since they are such a core part of React Native, we'll cover them in separate paragraphs.

 For testing React components, there are two things you may want to test: